Director of Clinical Education

 Sarah’s own consultancy within elite sport has allowed her to work closely with English Premier League teams, integrating movement analysis and retraining into their broader player management.
 Leading to great results both on and off the pitch, this relationship continues to flourish and support further research and refinement of the MPS products and services.
 Such experiences and years of clinical practice have allowed the influence of Garuda, Pilates, and Gyrotonic to be molded into multi-disciplinary expertise in the teaching of movement, combined with an incredible exacting eye for movement quality.

 As a Visiting Academic at the University of Southampton and collaborator with the Centre for Sport, Exercise and Osteoarthritis Versus Arthritis Sarah continues to explore the science behind movement choices.
 Her research interests are exploring healthy musculoskeletal function and the health of movement in people across the activity spectrum from elite sportsmen and women, active older people and those with pain.
 Sarah’s interests include exploring the health of movement in individuals with cognitive movement control tests and the effect of cognitive movement control retraining on outcome measures of activity, performance and participation influencing quality of life.

-Providing people with more flexible problem solving, enabled through a movement system that is robust to each unique challenge of function.
-This assessment framework sits within a bigger clinical reasoning picture for sustained quality of life
+"Comera Movement Science education and technology systems provide individuals with more flexible problem solving, enabled through a movement system that is robust to each unique challenge of function.
+We provide people with more flexible problem solving, enabled through a movement system that is robust to each unique challenge of function.
+This assessment framework sits within a bigger clinical reasoning picture for sustained quality of life"